 Are you tired of kids coming to you every 30 minutes and telling you; “I am bored?”

-Not only podcasts are entertaining with exciting stories, fascinating facts and awesome sound effects, it’s educational and your kids will learn things or two.
+Not only are podcasts entertaining with exciting stories, fascinating facts, and awesome sound effects, it’s educational, and your kids will learn things or two.

 How to listen to Podcast?